The Language and Cultural Contacts of the Population in Eastern Europe

 … it was the inhabitants of the steppe and forest-steppe zones of Eastern Europe who found themselves under a certain ideological influence of agricultural cultural traditions (MANZURA I.V.
 2013: 155).

 The ideological influence also covers economic issues in its breadth.
 From the language of Trypillians, many words of agricultural terminology could be borrowed by neighboring Türks and Indo-Europeans.
 Given the agricultural nature of the Trypillian culture, one can assume that the Trypolians had words like Hebrew דוחן (dokhan), Ar. الدخن (aldakhn) “millet” and Hebr. דגן (dagan) "grain, cereal", borrowed by the Türks in barter trade with the expansion of their semantic field.
-In modern Turkic languages, such words have adopted the meaning "grain", "seed, seed", "kin", "tribe".
+In modern Turkic languages, such words have adopted the meaning "grain", "seed, seed", "kin", or "tribe".
 (Chuv. tăkhăm, Tur. tohum, Karach., Balk. tuqum, tuuğan, Kaz tuğan, Tat. tuganlyk, Turkm. dogan, tokhum, Gag. toom, Kurg. tukum a. o.).
 The words of this semantic field are difficult to separate from the native Türkic ones originating from the ancient Turkic. doγ-/toγ- "to be born", but the possibility of such a connection is not considered in the etymological dictionary of the Turkic language in the article "DOǦ" (SEVORTIAN E.V.
 1980: 245-247).
 The common Türkic arpa "barley" could also be borrowed from the Trypillians, taking into account the Hebrew. בָּר (bar) “cereals”, since the origin of this word has no satisfactory explanation.
 Good correspondence for it gr. ἄλφι "barley" is assumed to be random in the specified dictionary (SEVORTIAN E.V.
 1974: 176-177), however, the origin of the Greek word from the Türkic is allowed by other linguists (FRISK H. 1960.
 V. I: 81).
 In some Turkic languages, the words yrash/arysh are used for the name of rye.
 Obviously, they are believed to be borrowed from Russian, but Russian rozh' itself, like similar words in other Indo-European languages, does not have a reliable etymology.
 Sound similarity for it in Gr. ὄρυζα "rice" is also considered to be random (KLUGE FRIEDRICH.
 1989: 603), but the possibility of connection of these words with the Hebr. אוֹרֶז (orez) and ar. أرز (arz) “rice” is not considered.
 However, this cannot be ruled out.

 Bullions of metal, especially the most readily available silver and copper, gradually took on the function of money, and in this function were to get their name.
 The Trypillians might have had the word *kemel, corresponding to Hebr. gemel “to repay” with which can be connected Chuv. kěmel "silver".
 The ancestors of the Chuvashes, the ancient Bulgars, were the closest neighbors of the Trypillians and had to have trade relations with them.
 When using silver as the equivalent of paying for any commodity, the Bulgars rethought the corresponding Tripolian word *kemel as the name of the metal.
 In other Turkic languages, silver is called by kümüš or by others similar to it, which originated from kümüĺ (for more details on this phonological transformation, see About the Nature of the Rhotacism and Zetacism in the Altaic languages).
 The Chuvash language has preserved the most ancient features of the Pra-Türkic language, therefore, the transformation of the Trypillian word into modern Türkic ones has a logical foundation.
 However, modern Türkologists believe that the name of silver in the Pra-Türkic language is borrowed from ancient Chinese, restoring OChin. *kəmliw as consisting of OChin. kəm "metal" and r(h)ēw "bright silver" (DYBO A.V.
 2007: 67).
 Doubtful construction and phonetic correspondence were selected from an unshakable prejudice about the Altai ancestral home of the Turks.

 The Türkic name of copper baqyr (Chuv. pǎxǎr ) was formed according to the same scheme, but there is complete confusion among Türkologists about its origin (see SEVORTIAN E.V.
 1976: 45-47).
 This name, as well as the name of cattle, has a common root in the Trypillian language, in which the existence of the word *vakar “bull” or “cow” supposed [Ar. بقرة (bakara) "cow", Hebrew. בָּקָר (bakar) “cattle”].
-If the original word underwent a semantic transformation for the name copper, then the originating from it is PT *ögüz retained its original meaning.
+If the original word underwent a semantic transformation for the name copper, then the originating from it PT *ögüz retained its original meaning.
 In the Chuvash language, it has a form close to the Semitic words văkăr "bull".
 The transformation into ögüz occurred according to the same law as the transformation of kěmel into kümüš.
 Türkologists did not notice such a possibility and are looking for another explanation for the origin of the Türkic word (SEVORTIAN E.V.
 1976: 521-523).

-At left: The habitats of the first speakers of the distinct Indo-European, Finno-Ugric, and Turkic languages
+Fig. 3.
+The habitats of the first speakers of the distinct Indo-European, Finno-Ugric, and Turkic languages

 In this narrative, with rare exceptions, the goal is not to etymologize correspondences and establish a language as the source of borrowing.

-As can be seen from the location of the Veps area on the common Finno-Ugric space, the data of the Veps language are very important for characterizing the Iranian-Finno-Ugric language relations, and Veps has many correspondences to Iranian words, and only a small part of them is shown in the table below.
+As can be seen from the location of the Veps area on the common Finno-Ugric space, the data of the Veps language are important for characterizing the Iranian-Finno-Ugric language relations, and Veps has many correspondences to Iranian words, and only a small part of them is shown in the table below.
 In prehistoric times, undeveloped ethnic identity did not interfere with contact between multilingual tribes.
 New words spread at the same speed in all directions from the place of their origin, if there was a real need for them.
 Therefore, those ancient borrowings are subject to the same distribution law as the words of closely related languages, although they cannot be considered isoglosses in the full sense of the word because of the phonetic features of the languages of different groups.
 Nevertheless, it is more correct to speak not about borrowing, but about the foreign language origin of individual words.
-In later times, with the growth of ethnic self-awareness and the greater divergence of languages in their development, additional barriers already arose on the path of spreading new words.
+Later times, with the growth of ethnic self-awareness and the greater divergence of languages in their development, additional barriers already arose on the path of spreading new words.

 At the beginning of the 2nd millennium BC, when the Indo-Aryans, Phrygians, Thracians, and Armenians left their ancestral areas, they were occupied by Iranian tribes, settling a large space in which the Proto-Iranian language was divided into distinct dialects into ethnic-forming regions (see map below).

+Fig. 4.
 Settlement space of the Iranic tribes in the II millennium BC.

 On the map, the boundaries of the ethno-forming areas are marked with red and blue dots.
 The blue dots also mark the border between the "western" and "eastern" Iranian languages.

-K. Häkkinen believes that Fin. paksu, Est. and Veps. paks "fat, thick" are Iranian loan-words, but he gives as match only Bal. baz "thick, dense" (HÄKKINEN KAISA.
+K. Häkkinen believes that Fin. paksu, Est. and Veps. paks "fat, thick" are Iranian loan-words, but he gives as a match only Bal. baz "thick, dense" (HÄKKINEN KAISA.
 2007: 860).
 Of the other Iranian, a similar word is found only in Ossetian – bæz "fat, thick".
 The ancestors of the Ossetians and Baluchi populated the adjacent habitats.
 There is still not enough lexical material from the Baluchi language, but a comparative analysis of the Vepsian language with other Iranian languages was carried out.
 As a result of this analysis, it turned out that the largest number of mutual words with Veps are present in Kurdish – 76, Ossetian has 65 mutual words with Veps, Persian – 62, Talyshi – 61 words, Gilaki – 56, Pashto – 45 common words.
-It can be seen on the map that the areas of the Kurdish and Ossetian languages are the closest, except for the Baluchi area, to the area of the Vepsian language, and the language contacts between the people of these areas should also be quite close.
+It can be seen on the map that the areas of the Kurdish and Ossetian languages are the closest, except for the Baluchi area, to the area of the Vepsian language, and the language contact between the people of these areas should also be quite close.

 Table 1 shows examples of Vepsian-Kurdish lexical matches, for some of which there are also correspondences in other languages: